Mylaana/AresExpedition/README.md

 ## /!\Critical BUG/!\ :
 Events related to card played not saved in eventstate (see a card with oceanflip/draw and put this event on top then refresh)

-## Bug not found while testing :
-race condition on backend resource query : can lead to drawing multiple times the same card !
-VP scaling cards displayed points are locket at 0

 ## Must have for v1 :
 ### Refactoring
 Rework Buildable system in playableCardComponent